hafid34bba/Trash-Detection/README.md

 - Crisp packet

 # Note :
-In testing step i clustered the precedent types into the following super classes:
+In testing step i clustered the precedent types into the following super-classes:
 - Bottle
 - Food container
 - Can